oevm1992/file-generator/README.md

 apt install docker-compose
 ```

-After installing docker compose you can run the image with:
+After installing docker compose you can run the project with:

 ```
 docker-compose up